-7. Whenever a countervailing duty investigation is suspended or terminated pursuant to the provisions of paragraph 5 above and whenever an undertaking is terminated, this fact shall be officially notified and must be published in the same manner as all preliminary or final findings under this Agreement.
+8. Whenever a countervailing duty investigation is suspended or terminated pursuant to the provisions of paragraph 5 above and whenever an undertaking is terminated, this fact shall be officially notified and must be published.
+Such notices shall set forth at least the basic conclusions and a summary of the reasons therefor.

-8. A countervailing duty shall remain in force only as long as, and to the extent necessary to counteract the subsidization which is causing injury.
-The investigating authorities shall review the need for continued MTN/NTM/W/220 Page 12 imposition of the duty, where warranted, on their own initiative or if any interested party so requests and submits positive information substantiating the need for review.\
+9. A countervailing duty shall remain in force only as long as, and to the extent necessary to counteract the subsidization which is causing injury.
+The investigating authorities shall review the need for continued imposition of the duty, where warranted, on their own initiative or if any interested party so requests and submits positive information substantiating the need for review.